-Finally, we consider the model of self-correlated geometric disorder described by $z_j^{(c)}$ [see Eq.
-(11)] with the concomitant phase mismatch $\phi{d_j}^{(c)}$.
-Such a cumulative disorder is fairly common, e.g., in solids, where epitaxially grown layers are subject to fluctuations intrinsic to the growth process.
+concomitant phase mismatch $\phi{d_j}^{(c)}$.
+Such a cumulative disorder is fairly common, e.g., in solids where epitaxially grown layers are subject to fluctuations intrinsic to the growth process.
 This kind of disorder has the most dramatic effect on our photonic atomic crystal URL and CPA points as in Fig. 11; already very small percent fractions (0.025%) in the period fluctuations lead to remarkable weakening of the URL and CPA effects.
-A similar behavior is also observed when we use different values of the phase shift φ_d and the probe detuning Δ_p as in Fig. 12.
-Again it is the disorder-induced phase mismatch that largely blurs the URL and CPA points as is apparent from comparing Fig. 11 with Fig. 13.
+A similar behavior is observed also when we use different values of the phase shift φ_d and the probe detuning Δ_p as in Fig. 12.
+Again it is the disorder induced phase mismatch that largely blurs the URL and CPA points as it becomes apparent from comparing Fig. 11 with Fig. 13.